CODT 1.0 Atlantic

 CODT PowerDesigner imported entities

-The Entity Properties show Name, Code, and Comment of the Board Agreement.
+The Entity Properties show the Name, Code, and Comment of the Board Agreement.

-Performance is an issue with the PowerDesigner import.
-It takes more than an hour to import 2000 entities and several hours for Relationships and Relationship links.
+The PowerDesigner import is performing poorly.
+It takes over an hour to import 2000 entities and several hours for Relationships and Relationship links.

-The pre-Atlantic CODT, implemented in MS-Excel transformed the FIBO into a high-quality Enterprise Data Model.
-The FIB-DM non-provisional patent application with the United States Patent and Trademark Office (USPTO), #16985414, describes the invention offering a “working product”, CODT.
+The pre-Atlantic CODT, implemented in MS Excel, transformed the FIBO into a high-quality Enterprise Data Model.
+The FIB-DM non-provisional patent application with the United States Patent and Trademark Office (USPTO), #16985414, describes the invention as offering a “working product”, CODT.

 ==IF(VLOOKUP(C54,'D:\Local Documents\Financial Regulation Ontology\Data Model\Query\Transformation[Object Properties.xlsx]Object Properties'!$A$1:$I$495,8)<>"",